Taruheru River cycle and walkway

 The proposed development of the Taruheru River cycle and walkway will be an extension of the existing riverbank shared path that currently ends at Bright Street.
 The 4.5km shared path will be developed in stages from Bright Street to Campion Road.

-April's council meeting agreed to proceed with extending the path between Bright Street up to Grey Street in the interim.
-A 140m concrete path from the end of the river walkway to Grey Street has been added.
-The shared path will help alleviate the ponding and mud issues that make the area slippery during the wet season.
+The path was extended between Bright to Grey streets in the interim.
+The 140m concrete path from the end of the river walkway to Grey Street will help alleviate the ponding and mud issues that made the area slippery during the wet season.
 The cost of the path was $65k.

 The proposed route